-As a BDC, we are subject to certain regulatory restrictions, we currently are not allowed to co-invest with Main Street in customized lower middle market securities.
-While we intend to co-invest with such investment entities to the extent permitted by the 1940 Act and the rules and regulations thereunder, the 1940 Act imposes significant limits on co-investing with affiliates.
+As a BDC, we are subject to certain regulatory restrictions, we currently are not allowed to co invest with Main Street in customized lower middle market securities.
+While we intend to co invest with such investment entities to the extent permitted by the 1940 Act and the rules and regulations thereunder, the 1940 Act imposes significant limits on co investing with affiliates.
 Main Street is considered an affiliate due to the position of MSC Adviser as our Sub Adviser.
-As a result, we and Main Street have applied for exemptive relief from the SEC under the 1940 Act, which, if granted, would allow us additional opportunities to co-invest with Main Street and/or in making our investments, including limitations on our ability to co-invest with certain of its affiliates.
+As a result, we and Main Street have applied for exemptive relief from the SEC under the 1940 Act, which, if granted, would allow us additional opportunities to co invest with Main Street and/or in making our investments, including limitations on our ability to co-invest with certain of its affiliates.
 However, there is no assurance that we will obtain such relief.
 In the event the SEC does not grant us relief, we will not be able to invest in certain portfolio companies in which Main Street and/or its affiliates are investing or are invested.
-Even if we are able to obtain exemptive relief, we will be unable to participateffiliates.
-However, we have received an order from the SEC, which we refer to in this prospectus as the exemptive relief, that permits us, subject to certain conditions, to co-invest with Main Street in certain transactions originated by Main Street and/or its affiliates on one hand, and Main Street, and or/certain of its affiliates on the other hand, to co-invest in the same investment opportunities where such investment would otherwise be prohibited under Section 57(a)(4) of the 1940 Act.
+Even if we are able to obtain exemptive relief, we will be unable to participate affiliates.
+However, we have received an order from the SEC, which we refer to in this prospectus as the exemptive relief, that permits us, subject to certain conditions, to co-invest with Main Street in certain transactions originated by Main Street and/or its affiliates prior to receipt of such reliefour Advisers.
+The exemptive relief permits us, and certain of our directly or indirectly wholly-owned subsidiaries on one hand, and Main Street, and or/certain of its affiliates on the other hand, to co-invest in the same investment opportunities where such investment would otherwise be prohibited under Section 57(a)(4) of the 1940 Act.

-Prior to obtaining exemptive relief, we have co-invested alongside Main Street and/or its affiliates only in accordance with existing regulatory guidance.
-These co-investments have been in syndicated offeringsIn addition to the co-investment program described in this prospectus and in the exemptive relief, we may continue to co-invest in syndicated deals and secondary loan market purchases of over the counter debt securities where price is the only negotiated point.
+Prior to obtaining exemptive relief, we have co invested alongside Main Street and/or its affiliates only in accordance with existing regulatory guidance.
+These co investments have been in syndicated offerings In addition to the co-investment program described in this prospectus and in the exemptive relief, we may continue to co-invest in syndicated deals and secondary loan market purchases of over the counter debt securities where price is the only negotiated point.

 We intend to leverage the experience and expertise of the principals of our Advisers to execute our investment strategies.
 Our Adviser's senior management team, through affiliates of Hines, has sponsored and manages two publicly offered and non-traded real estate investment trusts, or REITs, which collectively have investments in aggregate gross real estate assets of approximately \$6.1 billion.
 Hines is a fully integrated real estate investment and management firm which, with its predecessor, has been investing in real estate assets and providing acquisition, development, financing, property management, leasing and disposition services for over 57 years.
 This experience includes credit evaluation and underwriting of tenants across numerous industries and geographic markets, including middle market companies.
 Main Street's primary investment focus is providing customized debt and equity financing to lower middle market companies and debt capital to middle market companies that operate in diverse industry sectors.
 As of December 31, 2013, Main Street had debt and equity investments with an aggregate fair value of \$1.3 billion in 175 portfolio companies.
-The principals of our Adviser and Sub-Adviser have access to a broad network of relationships with financial sponsors, commercial and investment opportunities.
+The principals of our Adviser and Sub-Adviser have access to a broad network of relationships with financial sponsors, commercial and investment banks, middle market companies and leaders within a number of industries that we believe will produce significant investment opportunities.